-- Invest in energy-efficient solutions like proper insulation and lights with low environmental impact like LED lights
+- Invest in energy-efficient solutions like proper insulation and lights with low environmental impact like LED lights.

 - What makes a material eco-friendly comes down to many factors, including how the material is produced, used, disposed of, and whether it can be recycled.

-- Make sure to use high-quality windows and doors built from sustainable materials where possible
+- Make sure to use high-quality windows and doors built from sustainable materials where possible.

-Create a sustainable and eco-friendly homeWhen a lifecycle assessment is conducted early in the design process, it results in the highest carbon reduction and minimizes costs compared to if sustainable considerations are done later in the building process.
+Create a sustainable and eco-friendly homeWhen a lifecycle assessment is conducted early in the design process, it results in the highest carbon reduction and minimises costs compared to if sustainable considerations are done later in the building process.
 Essentially, as the project progresses, the ability to reduce carbon decreases significantly.
-This is because it's in the early stages you can consider alternatives, maximize the use of existing assets, such as reusing existing structures/materials at the site, optimizing material usage and make decisions on low carbon materials.
+This is because it's in the early stages you can consider alternatives, maximise the use of existing assets, such as reusing existing structures/materials at the site, optimising material usage and make decisions on low carbon materials.
 Making these considerations early will also make the project better prepared for future building requirements, which may be expensive to incorporate once the building is being built/completed.

 Here are three suggestions to help you create a sustainable and eco-friendly home: